 Mrs. Lousberg celebrated her 93rd birthday together with friends and family after months of isolation.
 The company SABIC has made it possible for her and many other elderly care home residents to meet their loved ones inside Better Shelter “living rooms” without the risk of catching covid-19.

-The last months have been very challenging for people around the world, as the Covid-19 pandemic has torn through communities.
+The last months have been extremely challenging for many people around the world, as the Covid-19 pandemic has torn through communities.
 At the time of writing, it has claimed as many as 516,000 lives.
 While many who fall seriously ill do recover, it is an unpredictable disease which has led to people fearing for their own and loved ones’ health.
 The pandemic has had a strong negative impact on economies around the world and there are many who worry about the future and their ability to care for and support their family.

 On top of this, elderly people have had to face their worries in solitude, without support and care from children and grandchildren.
 As men and women over a certain age have been deemed especially at risk for the virus, many have been quarantined for several months to avoid falling ill.